ehab-hassan/zola_test_new/content/_index.md

 template = "index.html"
 +++

-Welcome to my cozy little corner of the web.
+Welcome to my cozy little corner of the web2.

 I'm Isaac Clayton, an aspiring Systems Architect interested in Reinforcement Learning, Programming Language Design, and Graphics Programming.